PRESTON AREA CHAMBER OF COMMERCE

 Section 3.1 Annual Meeting

 The Annual Meeting of the corporation will be held each year in January, or as soon thereafter as possible, but no later than February.
-The time and place will be fixed by the Board of Directors and notices mailed to each member at least thirty (30) days before said meeting.
+The time and place will be fixed by the Board of Directors and notices will be emailed to each member, posted on www.prestonmnchamber.com, posted on social media and posted at Preston City Hall, Preston Post Office and F&M Community Bank at least thirty (30) days before said meeting.

 Section 3.2 Special Member’s Meetings